pablomarcel/TurtleVsHare/docs/index.md

 #### Listing 1.
 Turtle vs Hare Script

 ## Summary
-  It is to be explored the win probability for each actor.
-As a follow up project, a simulation will be created to count the number of times each actor wins and estimate win probability.
+  The win probability will be explored in a follow up project, a simulation will be created to count the number of times each actor wins to estimate win probability.